Hensonmw/BRA/README.md

     make
     sudo make install

+    Zhang, J., Kobert, K., Flouri, T. and Stamatakis, A., 2014.
+PEAR: a fast and accurate Illumina Paired-End reAd mergeR.
+Bioinformatics, 30(5), pp.614-620.

 Alternatively, MACOSX users can install it using [homebrew](http://brew.sh/):

     brew install pear

+You will also need to have blastn installed in your $PATH.
+MACOSX user can install it using:

+    brew install blastn

+Alternatively, you can install it by first downloading the latest version from [NCBI BLAST Site] (ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
+Then following their commands for installing on your local computer.

+Once installed, you will need to create a database.
+This can be done by following these commands:

+    makeblastdb -in databasename.fna -dbtype nucl -out outputname.fna

+You will need to give this PATH of these files with the --db_loc flag.

 BRA can be download from the github repository: